Skip to main content

 Listen to the story

-I am sitting near the back of the bus, looking out at the hills of sleeping giants, the sentry saguaros and the stagger of empty five-bedroom houses.
-The friend beside me scoffs, “The most beautiful part of the desert—and they build houses for the rich that are only here in the winter.”
+I am 16 years old, sitting near the back of the bus, looking out at the hills of sleeping giants, the sentry saguaros, and the stagger of empty fivebedroom houses.
+The friend beside me scoffs, “The most beautiful part of the desert—and they build houses for the rich who are only here in the winter.”

-The first few houses I lived in in Arizona were down a dirt road amid chollas and tarantulas, the only things in walking distance the meandering arroyo and my bus stop.
-The Sonoran Desert lives in a basin, mountains carry her—past the buildings you see them, and out of the city you can almost touch them.
-Climb up one and the cacti retreat, breaking way to evergreen and aspen, trickling rivers and heaps of snow.
+The Sonoran Desert lives in a basin.
+Mountains carry her.
+Beyond the buildings you see them, and outside the city you can almost touch them.
+Climb up one and the cacti retreat, break way to evergreen and aspen, trickling rivers and heaps of snow.

-For my sixteenth birthday we went to Patagonia.
-Growing up in the Tucson area, I only had a vague idea of Patagonia, Argentina, and found out about it much later.
-To me, Patagonia was a small man-made lake a couple hours southeast of Tucson bordered by scraggly grasses and cattails, with a quaint and charming town.
-The true marvel of this area is Sonoita Creek, a riparian ecosystem in the desert that runs year-round, with towering trees.
-Looking at it from afar and above, it looks like a parade of trees marching along down an otherwise empty lowland.
+For my 16th birthday, a group of friends and I went to Patagonia.
+Not Argentina.
+Growing up in the Tucson area, I only had a vague idea of that distant place.
+To me, Patagonia was a small man-made lake an hour and a half southeast of the city bordered by scraggly grasses and cattails with a quaint and charming town.
+The true marvel of the area is Sonoita Creek, a riparian ecosystem in the desert with towering trees.
+It is one of the few remaining rivers in Southern Arizona that runs year-round.
+Looking at it from afar and above, it appears as a parade of trees marching down an otherwise empty lowland.

 On the Theft of Dreams